bchase17/DS_Capstone/README.md

 'requirements.txt' has all of the requirements for running the notebook 'results.csv' has the results of the model on a test set 'visuals.py' was created by udacity and has visualization functions for supervised learning algorithm outputs

+## Blog Post
+Check out this in depth explanation of all the work that went into this analysis explained in a more simplisitc and easy to digest way: https://github.com/bchase17/DS_Capstone/blob/main/Capstone%20Blog%20Post.pdf

 ## Acknowledgements